shakers logoaPinchOf.com logo

 A Golden Chicken

-In a small bowl, combine 1 teaspoon Mexican oregano, 1/2 teaspoon Kosher salt and 1/4 teaspoon freshly ground black pepper.
+In a small bowl, combine 1 teaspoon Mexican oregano, 1/2 teaspoon kosher salt and 1/4 teaspoon freshly ground black pepper.

 Rinse a 4 lb. roasting chicken and pat dry.
 Sprinkle the spice mixture into the breast cavity and add 2 small bay leaves.
 Place the bird on a rack in a roasting pan.
 Brush skin well with annatto oil.